Ozzie Canseco: Playing career

 Ozzie had a brief major league career, playing in 24 career games with the Oakland Athletics and St. Louis Cardinals between and 1993.
 In 1991, he played in Japan for the Kintetsu Buffaloes.

 Canseco was drafted as a pitcher by the New York Yankees in the second round of the 1983 Major League Baseball draft.
 In stark contrast to the prolific, power hitting career of his twin brother, Ozzie never hit a major league home run.

 Canseco currently holds the Atlantic League single season home run record with 48, which he achieved while playing for the Newark Bears in 2000.
 After the season ended Canseco was named the league's MVP.
 Ozzie's total of 48 home runs is ironically also the Canseco family single season home run record.
-Ozzie's much more famous brother Jose hit 462 Major League home runs, and 98 more at other levels of professional baseball, but he never hit more than 46 in a single season.
+Ozzie's brother Jose hit 462 Major League home runs, and 98 more at other levels of professional baseball, but he never hit more than 46 in a single season.

 Later Ozzie played one season in the Northern League.
 In 1991, he signed a one-year contract with the Kintetsu Buffaloes of the Japanese Pacific League.
 However, due to an injury, Ozzie would never play a game with the Buffaloes.